heavyai/heavydb/docs/source/execution/scheduler.rst

 Query Step Translation
 ======================

 Each query step is packaged into a work unit for code generation and execution.
 The act of packaging a query step into code generation is called `translation` and is managed by the ``RelAlgTranslator``.
-The translator converts a set of `Rex` expressions into an abstract syntax tree (AST) representation, which maps directly to the generated code for the kernel.
+The translator converts a set of `Rex` expressions into an abstract syntax tree (AST) representation, which maps directly to the generated code for the :term:`kernel`.

-The translated AST is stored in multiple vectors which logically separate the different parts of a fused kernel.
-The ``RelAlgExecutionUnit`` stores analyzer expressions in the following members:
+The translated AST is stored in multiple vectors which logically separate the projected SQL expressions from group by targets, filters, etc. The ``RelAlgExecutionUnit`` stores analyzer expressions in the following members:

 - ``target_exprs``: Projected output expressions for the query step.
 - ``groupby_exprs``: Columns being grouped.
 Note that all projection queries are considered group by queries with the group key being the identity function.